cyrus/high-dimensional-explorer/README.md

 			  How To Use HiDEx
 ****************************************************************************

+by Cyrus Shaoul

+cyrus.shaoul@uni-tuebingen.de

-by Cyrus Shaoul		                       cyrus.shaoul@uni-tuebingen.de Document Version 0.08 for HiDEx v.
-0.08
+Document Version 0.092 for HiDEx v.
+0.092

-Updated on March 29th, 2014
+Updated on April 25th, 2017

 Preface:
 	 This document is split into two parts: Part 1 is the Quick Start